 5 museum curiosities to see!

-In Pays de la Loire, be amazed by unexpected or extraordinary pieces housed in the region's many museums.
+In Atlantic Loire Valley, be amazed by unexpected or extraordinary pieces housed in the region's many museums.
 Here is a little selection of five that surprise visitors every time...

 The world's smallest book - Musée de l’imprimerie, Nantes (Loire-Atlantique)

 Smaller than a fingernail, it measures 3.5 mm x 3.5 mm!
 The world's smallest book is exhibited in a room of the Musée de l'Imprimerie, in Nantes.
 It contains the Lord's Prayer translated in seven languages and was acquired in the late 80s from the Musée Gutenberg de Mayence.
 "This work was designed to see just how precise engraving could be," explains Pascal Frondin, guide and art printer.
 "It's a true feat, we're really on micron levels here."